Intensive Care Slab Rock Climbing

 Park as for The Fin

 or Altered States

 and take the trail up and west through the Altered States Gully.
 Drop down in and descend the gully and don't exit the gully too early.
 After exiting the gully follow the trail, or if you missed it, skirt the base of the Lizard Head Wall

 and the Fin Buttress, until you reach a flat, gravelly spot with a slab above you.
 This is where the original CDFT route starts.
 Climb this adventure route to the slab or continue west around the corner and go up and in, staying to the west of the gully.
 Approach from the west of the slab.

 Climbing Season For the Little Cottonwood Canyon area.

 Classic Climbing Routes in Intensive Care Slab

 Browse More Rock Climbing Classics in Intensive Care Slab

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Intensive Care Slab:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Intensive Care Slab:

 Featured Route For Intensive Care Slab